How to Maximise Your Vitamin C Absorption

-Liposome-encapsulated vitamin C offers higher absorption than standard vitamin C supplements.
+According to the scientific research at The National Center for Biotechnology Information liposome-encapsulated vitamin C offers higher absorption than standard oral vitamin C supplements.
 The vitamin C is wrapped in a bubble of tiny sphere-shaped liposomes that carry ingredients safely by encapsulating them.

 It passes safely and quickly through the digestive system into the bloodstream.
 The liposomes then merge with the fat-based cell membrane, transferring its contents to the inside of the cell where the vitamin C begins to work.
 Maximum absorption is achieved through the liposomal encapsulation process with minimum waste.

 Zooki Liposome-encapsulated Vitamin C sachets provide the most potent form of vitamin C in the most convenient way possible, delivery the nutrients directly to your cells.
 The sachets contain 1000mg of vitamin C in liquid form and are easily dissolved in water to form a pleasant drink.